Hiring a Provider (online documents)

-The hiring of a respite provider may be a difficult decision and should be taken seriously.
-To help you through that process you may want to conduct some basic information.
+Hiring a respite provider may be a difficult decision and should be taken seriously.
+To help you through that process you may want to get some basic information.

-Assists and promotes the development of quality respite and crisis care programs; to help families locate respite and crisis care services in their communities; and to serve as a strong voice for respite in all forums.
+ARCH assists and promotes the development of quality respite and crisis care programs; to help families locate respite and crisis care services in their communities; and to serve as a strong voice for respite in all forums.
 Information, training, connections for families and the professionals who serve them.

 Washington residents can learn about and access the full range of private and public long-term service and support options.
 Whether you are looking for help for yourself or help for a loved one, it will be easy to locate services that best fit your needs through the Community Living Connections resource website, “Get Care“.